-This course examines the legal environment faced by the members of the business community as it applies to business transactions.
-Topics include the basic outline of the legal system followed by a focus on the topics of contract law and commercial transactions including employment obligations, contracts, property owners, business organizations, and consumer and creditor protections regarding loans.
+This course examines the legal environment faced by the members of the business community including employers, employees, property owners, retailers, consumers, lenders and borrowers.
+After developing a basic outline of the legal system, the course focuses on the topics of contract law and commercial transactions.

-BGEN253

-3 credits
+BGEN253 Online Only 3 credits